• Request Info

 I have never been a formal mentor.
 What is expected of me?

-There is an optional pre-recorded virtual training for mentors that will be available beginning August 11th.
-Best practices in mentorship will be briefly outlined within the module.
+There is an optional mentor training guide that will be available beginning late August.
+Best practices in mentorship will be briefly outlined within the guide.
 In general, mentors should provide advice and guidance on college and career paths and be willing to share connections and networks.

 Timeline for the Baker Mentoring Program 2025-2026 Cycle